Ontology Object Properties are Data Model Associative Entities – not Relationships

 FIBO has Principal Notional and Monetary Amount hierarchy and selected Classes

-On the left side, we see some of the many domain classes, the Fund Portfolio, Certificate of Deposit (CD), and the Loan.
-The domain classes, on the right-hand side, are Balance, Percentage, and Loan Principal.
+On the left side, we see some of the many domain classes, such as the Fund Portfolio, the Certificate of Deposit (CD), and the Loan.
+On the right-hand side, the domain classes are Balance, Percentage, and Loan Principal.
 We can state the business rules:

 • The CD has a Percentage and a Monetary Amount.